 Life lessons 1 to 3: French Literature – what can we learn?

-In 2017, the era of the constant barrage and chatter about ‘mindfulness’ and ‘self-development’ I decided to dig deep and see what we could learn from our elders in classic French Literature.
+In the current era of the constant barrage and chatter about ‘mindfulness’ and ‘self-development’ I decided to dig deep and see what we could learn from our elders in classic French Literature.

 As a lover of the classics of French literature I found myself wondering:

 What can we learn and apply to life today from the characters we love and feel that we know so well.”

 If these characters were sitting by my side today, what wisdom could I take away from those conversations?
 This is a new Column and here are my first three life lessons in this series.
 Let’s see what we can learn…

 1. Life lessons: Emma Bovary – Always be grateful

 Emma Bovary, from the novel ‘Mme Bovary’ by Gustave Flaubert, is arguably the most famous female character of 19th century French Literature.

 Emma is never fully satisfied with what she has in life: her husband is plate, boring and lacks all the passion that her books have caused her to long for, causing her to search for love in other places.